• Skip to secondary menu

 November 25, 2024 by Dow Scoggins

-For over two decades, FoBAB has brought together the nation’s leading barrel-aged brewing programs—featuring brewers who masterfully blend art and science, wood and bourbon, timing and technique—for a one-of-a-kind showcase of craftsmanship and innovation.
-This year, more than 170 breweries from across the country have entered their rarest and most exclusive wood- and barrel-aged beers, ciders, meads, and perries for judging.
-Explore the list of participating breweries below.
+For more than 20 years, FoBAB has united the country’s premier barrel-aged brewing programs—showcasing brewers who expertly fuse art and science, wood and bourbon, timing and technique—in a singular celebration of craftsmanship and innovation.
+This year, over 170 breweries nationwide have submitted their rarest and most exclusive wood- and barrel-aged beers, ciders, meads, and perries for judging.
+Discover the full list of participating breweries below.

 2024 FOBAB BEST IN SHOW